Battle of Sarhū: Eastern Route

 Yang Hao issued commands to retreat and regroup, but Liu Ting never received the message.

 Nurhaci and Daišan returned to Hetu Ala with 4,000 troops to recuperate.

 The Jin decided to attack Liu Ting next, as Li Rubai's forces were mainly traversing mountain paths.
 Unlike Du Song and Ma Lin, Liu had experienced some small success in defeating advance Jin scouts, resulting in the capture of three fortresses, the death of two Jin generals, as well as 3,000 casualties on the Jin side.

 Before he left, Nurhaci ordered some of his troops to disguise themselves as Ming soldiers and mix into Liu Ting's entourage.
 His spies posed as Du Song's messengers and delivered a false letter to Liu Ting stating that Du Song was already fast approaching Hetu Ala, requesting him to speed up.
 Liu took the bait and increased the army's pace which caused his troops to lose cohesion as they advanced deep into a valley.

 Liu Ting was ambushed in Abudali (阿布達里) Pass, not 60 li away from Hetu Ala, as his troops stretched themselves out to traverse the valley.
 His forces met Daišan's assault and withstood the first charge, but was shattered in the second charge by Hong Taiji, whose banner inflicted heavy casualties as approximately 3,000 Zhejiang troops and more than 7,000 Hmong troops were killed.
 Liu Ting died in combat after personally killing several Jin soldiers.

 The Joseon force of 10,000 musketeers and 3,000 archers were hindered by the harsh wind.
 Joseon archers fired volleys without arrowheads because they had not intended to fight the Jin in the first place and wished to maintain a neutral policy between the Later Jin and the Ming.
 The musketeers however performed admirably and fought until their allies surrendered.
 Their fortitude was regarded with admiration by the future Qing emperor Hong Taiji.
 Joseon contingent commander Gang Hong-rip then surrendered with his remaining troops.

 Southern Route

-Li Rubai received orders to retreat and withdrew his troop across Ming borders without any casualties.
-However, after the Ming lost the battle, Li Rubai committed suicide.
+Li Rubai received orders to retreat and withdrew his troop across Ming borders with minimal casualties, only losing a few hundred men in small Jin cavalry attacks.
+Ming officials claimed that Li Rubai's personal relationship with Nurhaci (both having relations to Li Rubai's father, Li Chengliang) was the reason he was not targeted and would later bring him to trial on this claim.
+He committed suicide before the trial.